 The CGA algorithm begins with the recombination procedures (schemata) and no local search mutation.
 After a sequence of generations, the number of structures increases and so does the consequent application of IH mutations.
-At final generations only IH mutations are performed.
+At final generations, only IH mutations are performed.

 Our stop conditions occur with an emptied population (assured by a sufficiently higher $\alpha$ ) or at a predefined number of generations.
-The population increases, after the initial generations, reaching an upper limit (in general controlled by storage conditions), and decreases for higher values of the evolution parameter $\alpha$ (see figure 4 in section 4.).
+The population increases, after the initial generations, reaching an upper limit (in general controlled by storage conditions) and decreases for higher values of the evolution parameter $\alpha$ (see Figure 4).
 The structure corresponding to the best problem solution must be kept in the process.

-4 Computational results
+4 Computational Results

-The CGA was initially tested using a partial sample of the p-median data drawn from the OR-library (Beasley,1990).
+The CGA was initially tested using a partial sample of the p-median data drawn from the OR-library (Beasley, 1990).
 The sizes are 100, 200, 300, 400, and 500 vertices.
 The number of medians varies from 5 to 67.

-The computational tests are reported in table 1.
-The Lagrangean heuristic results appeared in the paper (Senne and Lorena, 2000); it uses local search and an iterative location-allocation procedure to obtain feasible solutions.
+The computational tests are reported in Table 1.
+The Lagrangian heuristic results appeared in Senne and Lorena (2000); they used local search and an iterative location-allocation procedure to obtain feasible solutions.
 It was programmed in C, running on an IBM Risc/6000 model 3AT workstation (compiled using xlc compiler with -O2 optimization option).
 The CGA feasible solution is the $g(s_k)$ evaluation for the best structure kept, using the simple AH1 heuristic for the assignments.
-The gap is calculated as [(Feasible Solution - Optimal solution)\100]/(Feasible Solution).
+The gap is calculated as [(Feasible Solution-Optimal solution)\100]/(Feasible Solution).

-The CGA results are slightly worse than the Lagrangean ones, but all gaps are inferior to 0.73% and null for nine instances.
+The CGA results are slightly worse than the Lagrangian ones, but all gaps are inferior to 0.73% and null for nine instances.
 For all the CGA results presented in this section, the algorithm was coded in C, running on a Pentium 166 Mhz.
-The computational times ( $table\ 1$ ) for both algorithms are not comparable due to the use of different machines, although the IBM Risc/6000 could be considered faster than a Pentium 166 Mhz.
+The computational times (Table 1) for both algorithms are not comparable due to the use of different machines, although the IBM Risc/6000 could be considered faster than a Pentium 166 Mhz.

-It can be seen in table 1 that a large number of medians increase the CGA computational times.
-This is easy to explain as the local search mutation is used more intensively on these cases.
-For all CGA results presented in this section d=0.1, and the evolution control (time interval) used is: $\epsilon=0.05$ for $0 \le \alpha \le 1$ and $\epsilon=0.025$ for $\alpha>1$ .
+It can be seen in Table 1 that a large number of medians increase the CGA computational times.
+This is easy to explain as the local search mutation is used more intensively in these cases.
+For all CGA results presented in this section, d = 0.1, and the evolution control (time interval) used is: $\epsilon = 0.05$ for $0 \le \alpha \le 1$ and $\epsilon = 0.025$ for $\alpha > 1$ .

-We examine in the following graphical representations of the running test with problem pmed1.
+In the following figures, we examine the running test with problem pmed1.
 Figure 4 shows the population evolution by generation.
-A maximum population size is obtained at generation 25 $(P{1.25})$ with approximately 2000 structures and/or schemata.
+A maximum population size is obtained at generation 25 ( $P{1.25}$ ) with approximately 2000 structures and/or schemata.
 The population decreases after $\alpha = 1.25$ , showing that the number of new structures and/or schemata by generation is smaller than the number that do not pass the evolution test.
 The procedure stopped with an empty population at $\alpha = 4.5$ .